 Almost 200 years later, Legal & General is now a world leader in protection.
 It has over 10 million customers and manages more than £1 trillion in assets worldwide.

+By reaching this page, you’re eligible for 2 months FREE cover when you arrange a new Critical Illness policy.
 Simply fill in the form below to apply for your 2 months free discount or call us on 02084327333 stating the code VC2MF.

-As you’d expect, all Critical Illness policies are designed to pay out a lump sum cash benefit if you suffer from a critical condition.
+All Critical Illness policies are designed to pay out a lump sum cash benefit if you suffer from a critical condition.
 Once a full claim is paid, the policy ends.
 But, if you make a partial claim or a child’s claim, your cover under the policy carries on.

 In the table below, we’ve given a detailed summary of Legal & General’s Critical Illness Insurance.